sheikh-vegeta/SheikhBot/README.md

 The results will be saved to the configured output directory (default: `data/`).

+### GitHub Actions Workflow

+The included GitHub Actions workflow allows you to automatically run Central Search on a schedule or manually:

+1. The workflow is configured in `.github/workflows/crawl.yml`
+2. It will run daily at midnight UTC by default
+3. You can manually trigger a run from the Actions tab in your GitHub repository
+4. When manually triggering, you can specify:
+   - URLs to crawl (comma-separated)
+   - Crawl depth
+   - Which crawlers to use (desktop, mobile, image)

+**Important Note:** If you're encountering indentation errors when running the workflow, make sure all Python code blocks in the YAML file are properly indented.
+Each line of Python code in the workflow file should be indented with the same number of spaces.

 ### Configuration Options

 Edit `config.yml` to customize crawling behavior: